MathyouMB/website/src/content/articles/making-the-most-of-honours-project.md

 Dear Professor Corriveau,

-My name is Matthew, and I’m an undergrad student with a deep interest in software best practices, developer experience, and distributed system design.
+My name is Matthew and I’m an undergrad student with a deep interest in software best practices, developer experience, and distributed system design.

 I’m reaching out to see if you might be open to supervising my honours thesis.